dhh1128/codecraft.co/users-arent-the-only-people-in-your-software.md

 slug: users-arent-the-only-people-in-your-software
 redirect_from:
   - /2012/09/04/users-arent-the-only-people-in-your-software
+comments:
+  - author: Role-Play Centered Design &laquo; Codecraft
+    date: 2012-09-05 10:10:18
+    comment: >
+      [...] your software.
+If your list has less than four or five unique roles, think some more.
+Hint: see this post.
+Rate this:Share this:PrintEmailTwitterDiggRedditTumblrFacebookLinkedInStumbleUponPinterestLike [...]
+  - author: Smart Geeks Think Like Cheerleaders &laquo; Codecraft
+    date: 2013-02-05 08:58:01
+    comment: >
+      [...] of these memory lapses can be viewed as failures in system thinking.
+The software we create, and the people that surround and permeate it, constitute a system.
+We will not be successful unless we create harmony in the [...]
 ---
 I'm all for a healthy focus on HCI (Human-Computer Interaction), UCD (User-Centered Design), and UX (User eXperience).
 (See <a title="Role-Play Centered Design" href="role-play-centered-design.md">my post about role-play centered design</a>, for example.)

 However, some insight gets lost when we think that only "end users" interact with our software, and only their experience needs to be polished.